 Other options are:

 Immunotherapy.
-Sometimes called biologic therapy, this approach uses drugs help your immune system find and attack cancer cells.
+This approach uses drugs that help your immune system find and attack cancer cells.
 You might get them in a shot or go to a treatment center or hospital to get them through an IV every 2-4 weeks.
 If the melanoma is on your face, your doctor might prescribe a cream that revs up the immune cells only around the tumor, instead of in your whole body like the other drugs.

 Sometimes, immunotherapy drugs can make your body attack your healthy organs.
-If that happens, you’ll need to stop taking them and get other treatment to stop the attack.
+If that happens, you’ll need to stop taking them and get other treatments to stop the attack.

 Targeted therapy.
 Cancer happens when cells grow and divide too fast or don’t die when they should.
 This can happen because of bad genes inside the cells.
-In targeted therapy, drugs go after melanoma cells and turn off the genes that make them grow out of control.
+In targeted therapy, drugs go after changes in melanoma cells that make them grow out of control.
+Some target a gene change called "BRAF" that makes melanomas grow.
+Your doctor may call these drugs "BRAF inhibitors."
+They shrink tumors and help some people live longer.

 This treatment tends to stop working well after a while.
 If that happens, you and your doctor will need to try another approach.